Have you ever had a dream (good or bad), woke up, and wondered the rest of the night just thinking where did it actually come from?

-For someone with an eye for good movies, Ink is absolutely beautiful.
-These days it’s rare to find original cinema, but Ink is the right example of many good ideas coming together.
-It’s hard to explain the imagination behind such films but kudos to the writer/director Winans for creating this fairytale.
+For someone with an eye for good movies, ‘Ink’ is absolutely beautiful.
+These days it is rare to find an original cinema, but ‘Ink’ is the right example of many good ideas coming together.
+It is hard to explain the imagination behind such films but kudos to the writer/director Winans for creating this fairytale.

-Even after watching this, I find it hard to write a summary or explaining something about the supernatural dream people in this film.
-Nevertheless, just to say it in few lines, Ink presents an interesting view of our dreams and nightmares.
-According to this, two forces exist on the shadow of our world: the storytellers – who give us good dreams, and Incubi – who give us nightmares with pain and fear.
+Even after watching this, I find it hard to write a summary or explain something about the supernatural dream people in this film.
+Nevertheless, just to say it in a few lines, ‘Ink’ presents an interesting view of our dreams and nightmares.
+According to the storyline of the film, two forces exist in the shadow of our world: the storytellers – who give us good dreams, and Incubi – who give us nightmares with pain and fear.

-Luckily, there are many more good forces who always try to save us from those evil.
-Again you might think that I had almost explained everything.
-But no, it’s not just another film depicting the battle between good and evil.
+Luckily, there are many more good forces who always try to save us from evil.
+Again, you might think that I had almost explained everything.
+But no, it is not just another film depicting the battle between good and evil.
 There is more to it.
-Perusing Emma’s soul is Allel – her storyteller guardian, Jacob – a blind man, who sees everything by listening to the natural beat of the world, and Liev – a very powerful storyteller who falls in as Ink’s prisoner while trying to save Emma.
+Perusing Emma’s soul is Allel – her storyteller guardian; Jacob – a blind man, who sees everything by listening to the natural beat of the world; and Liev – a very powerful storyteller who falls in as Ink’s prisoner while trying to save Emma.

-Yep, you must be getting confused by now J And yes, it is confusing but a very little, as the story is so well structured that you take only few minutes to understand the concept even though the suspense and thrill remain intact till the end.
+Well, you must be getting confused by now.
+And yes, it is confusing but very little, as the story is so well structured that you take only a few minutes to understand the concept even though the suspense and thrill remain intact till the end.

-Ultimately, you can only appreciate the movie looking at the whole new fantasy world it created from the very scratch.
-Ever since its release in 2009, this science fiction fantasy film has garnered a cult status for its originality, beauty and creativity.
+Ultimately, you can only appreciate the movie, looking at the whole new fantasy world it creates from very scratch.
+Ever since its release in 2009, this science fiction fantasy film has garnered cult status for its originality, beauty, and creativity.